tamarajoyce/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays the third line of the file iacta.
+Display lines containing the pattern “root” from the file /etc/passwd